 10. "OK, boomer"

-their days were.
+days.
 The phrase "OK, boomer" has become a popular saying meaning that

 something is old and out-of-touch.